-Note that for any of these actions, the list of evaluators should be reviewed by the appropriate divisional Dean before any letters are solicited.
+Note that for any of these actions, the list of evaluators should be reviewed by the appropriate divisional dean before any letters are solicited.

 All individuals invited to be external reviewers should be of a stature in their respective fields commensurate with that expected for the academic rank for which the candidate is being considered.
-For example, associate professors or their equivalent should not be asked to serve as external evaluators of candidates for promotion to full professor at Brown.
+For example, associate professors or their equivalent should not be asked to serve as external evaluators of candidates for promotion to full professor at Brown

 For promotions to associate professor with tenure and promotions to full professor, the final list of external evaluators to be contacted should include at least three names suggested in the first instance by the candidate as well as names suggested independently by the department.
-Ideally, the dossier should have more letters from committeerecommended evaluators, than from candidate-recommended evaluators; the candidate should be advised to supply 3-5 names and no more than that in order to maintain the appropriate ratio.
+Ideally, the dossier should have more letters from committee-recommended evaluators, than from candidate-recommended evaluators; the candidate should be advised to supply 3-4 names and no more than that in order to maintain the appropriate ratio.
 For promotions requiring five letters in total (see above), the number of names suggested by the candidate may be proportionally smaller (two names).
 The candidate also has the right to identify any evaluators who they prefer not be asked to write, and to provide a written statement describing the nature of the objection(s), and this statement must become part of the dossier.
-A candidate's right to object to one or more external evaluators to which a candidate has registered an objection, although in this event it may be asked in its meeting with TPAC to explain its decision.
+A candidate's right to object to one or more external evaluators is not however a veto right; the department retains the prerogative to solicit the views of one or more external evaluators to which a candidate has registered an objection, although in this event it may be asked in its meeting with TPAC to explain its decision.
 In the end, TPAC desires to know which of the external reviewers actually solicited were initially suggested by the candidate, and which by the department.